10 Best Ways To Keep Coffee Beans Fresh For Longer

 7. Grind your beans one cup at a time

 This point is similar to number 6 as it helps minimise the amount of time your beans are exposed to oxygen and prevents them going stale as quickly.
-Whole coffee beans have a longer shelf life compared to ground coffee.
 It’s good practise to only take out the beans you need for your shot so you don’t have leftover beans sitting in your hopper going stale.
 Try weighing your beans before putting them into your grinder so you only grind exact quantity required for your brew.
-Grind your coffee beans just before brewing to preserve their freshness and flavour.
-Invest in a good quality burr grinder to achieve a consistent grind size for optimal extraction during brewing.

 8. Keep your beans cool (if possible)